andrearastelli/andrearastelli.github.io/_posts/2020-05-15-Octree-and-simple-ray-hit-demo-part-1.md

 # Image generation
 Now that we have a super basic scene, with a simple Sphere primitive, we can start generating the actual image.

-> before doing so, I've rearranged some of the code to keep things clean, as the multiple `p5.Renderer` objects started to make the whole thing a little messy.
+> before doing so, I've rearranged some of the code to keep things clean, as the multiple images started to make the whole thing a little messy.
 > [Link to the updated scene is the same as the image generation code](https://editor.p5js.org/andrearastelli/sketches/35yunHB2g)

 The [Raytracing in one weekend book has a neat piece of code](https://raytracing.github.io/books/RayTracingInOneWeekend.html#thevec3class/colorutilityfunctions) that is used to generate an image.

 Implementing that code in our demo will generate this result:

 {% highlight javascript %}
 function drawImage(g2d)
 {